The Best Way to Process Stock Flowers for Longer Vase Life 🌸

 4️⃣ Give Them Space:

 Don’t overcrowd your bucket.
 Stock flowers like space to breathe and bloom.
 Let the stems soak until the water naturally cools to room temperature.
+Then and only then, put them into the cooler around 40 degrees.

 5️⃣ Optional Bonus Tip: